 Tanya (Toni) Bordadora – BS, OTR/L, AHA (American Hippotherapy Association, Level I & II), Occupational Therapist, Founder, Past Board President

 During the last 14 years, she has specialized in pediatrics, working with children with various disabilities (i.e. autism, down syndrome, cerebral palsy, attention deficit disorder, sensory dysfunction, etc.) helping them become more independent in everyday activities.
 Toni, a horsewoman herself, was introduced to equine therapy 5 years ago through Easter Seals Children’s Therapy Center of Salem.
-She has received Level I and Level II training as a provider of Hippotherapy through the American Hippotherapy Association and has put her profession and her passion together at HART.
+She has received Level I and Level II training as a provider of Hippotherapy through the American Hippotherapy Association and has put her profession and her passion together at Horses Adaptive Riding and Therapy.
 Toni has seen firsthand how the unique equine movement can provide multiple therapeutic benefits to children and adults with special needs.
 Toni lives in Salem, Oregon with her husband, three children, and several adorable pets

 Lee Ann Nail, MSW, BA, LMSW, CSWA & certified in Equine Assisted Psychotherapy